 The minimum recommended hanging height for this light is 24 inches.

-TotalGrow UVA is waterproof and has a daisy chain feature that allows you to connect up to 24 to 48 units together (depending on the voltage).
+TotalGrow UVA is waterproof and has a daisy chain feature.
+It allows you to connect up to 24 to 48 units (depending on the voltage).

-The light has a 30,000 lifespan and comes with a 3 years warranty.
+The light has a 30,000 lifespan and comes with a three-year warranty.

-The price of this light is comparable to that of 1 HLG 30 UVA Supplement.
+The price of this light is comparable to that of one HLG 30 UVA Supplement.

-Always follow the recommendations by the manufacturer and do your own research before using UV grow lights.
+Always follow the recommendations of the manufacturer.
+Most importantly, do your own research before using UV grow lights.

 You can also test your UV lights with different plants before using them with your main crop.

-Happy growing.
-Please share your thoughts in the comments below and don’t hesitate to contact us if you need more help!
+Please share your thoughts in the comments below, and don’t hesitate to contact us if you need more help!